Estimated reading time: 4 minutes

 Boasting a staggering 8,848 meters (29,029 feet), Mt.
 Everest is the highest mountain on Earth and the world’s most renowned peak.
 As it is well-known as the ‘roof of the world’, this legendary mountain is located in Nepal’s Mahalangur Himal sub-range of the Himalayas.
 Climbing to its summit involves enduring extreme conditions, physical exhaustion, and considerable risk — making it one of the ultimate mountaineering challenges.

-At 8160m / 26,755ft, Manaslu – which is Sanskrit for ‘Mountain of the Spirit’ is the 8th highest mountain in the world.
-The peak rises above the Gorkha district to the east of Annapurna with outstanding views and a much less crowded climbing route than some of Nepal’s other higher mountains.
+At 8160m / 26,755ft, Manaslu – Sanskrit for ‘Mountain of the Spirit’ is the 8th highest mountain in the world.
+The peak rises above the Gorkha district east of Annapurna with outstanding views and a much less crowded climbing route than some of Nepal’s other higher mountains.
 With glaciers, snowy summits and pristine forests included in your journey, Manaslu is an incredible challenge for even the most seasoned mountaineers.

 Located towards the western edge of Nepal, Dhaulagiri I is the 7th highest mountain in the world.
 With some of the picturesque scenery in Nepal, climbing this peak will take your breath away and challenge you like no other.
 Covering an incredible 8000m/26,246ft altitude range, climbers must prepare themselves for days in icy snowfields and avalanches.
 Defying death and conquering this mountain takes passion, technical skill and a little luck to reach its summit.

 Makalu I is Nepal’s 5th highest peak at 8481m/27,766 feet.
-Despite being one of the lesser-known Everest massif peaks, Makalu offers a unique climbing experience for those looking for an extraordinary challenge.
+Despite being one of the lesser-known Everest massif peaks, Makalu offers a unique climbing experience for those seeking an extraordinary challenge.
 Climbers must conquer glacier crossings, deep crevasses and nearly vertical ice walls as they journey up this majestic summit.
 The successful summit of Makalu boasts incredible views of Mount Everest and the range of other 8-thousands surrounding it.

 Take your outdoor expedition to new heights this summer by climbing Nepalese peaks!
 Here’s a list of the 9 best peaks and most breathtaking peak climbing.